josmar-crwdstffng/angular/packages/compiler-cli/src/ngtsc/shims/README.md

 ### Factory shim generation

 Generated factory files create a catch-22 in ngtsc.
-Their contents depends on static analysis of the current program, yet they're also importable from the current program.
+Their contents depends on static analysis of the current program, yet they are also importable from the current program.
 This importability gives rise to the requirement that the contents of the generated file must be known before program creation, so that imports of it are valid.
 However, until the program is created, the analysis to determine the contents of the generated file cannot take place.

 ngc used to get away with this because the analysis phase did not depend on program creation but on the metadata collection / global analysis process.